 Yes

-Here’s a picture of me, it’s not a pretty sight so I’ve hidden it at the bottom of this page where it can’t upset very small children or family pets.
+Well done for reaching this far.
+As a terrible prize, here’s a picture of me, it’s not a pretty sight so I’ve hidden it at the bottom of this page where it can’t upset very small children or family pets.